frougon/FFGo/README.rst

       * works on Unix-like systems (including GNU/Linux);
       * works on Windows;
-      * should also work on MacOS X, but no one has reported about this so far.
+      * should also work on macOS, but no one has reported about this so far.

   - `FlightGear`_;